 Roy was coming from the same place as other young career women like me.
 My mom, like most Indian moms, has an unshakeable belief that the cure to all skincare ills lies in the all-natural beauty secrets that she learned from her mom—secrets passed down through the generations.
 But these naani ke nuskhe (grandma’s cures) are hard to concoct and use, and the frantic pace of my constantly on lifestyle often leaves little time for such elaborate self-care.
 If only we could capture the magic in a bottle to perpetuate our grandmothers’ wrinkle-free skin and forever-black hair.

 Aavrani tries to capture the best of both worlds by packaging age-old remedies in its new electric blue bottles.

-Roy too recalls a similar childhood growing up as a first generation Indian-American immigrant in Bloomfield Hill, Michigan, where her parents emigrated to from Kolkata in the eighties.
+Roy recalls her childhood growing up as a first generation Indian-American immigrant in Bloomfield Hills, Michigan, where her parents emigrated to from Kolkata in the eighties.
 Some of her fondest memories growing up involved the celebratory gatherings of women within their immigrant community—grandmothers, mothers, aunts, daughters—recreating the traditional skincare solutions that worked best for their skin.
 “As I got older,” she says, “I realized how effective and powerful the treatments were, and how rare it was to find products like that in the store.
 I would have to make them myself, but, as I pursued undergrad and went to work in finance in New York, I didn’t have the time or the energy to create them for myself.
 When I came home, I would tell my mom how much I missed and appreciated them,” she says.
 Even the now-signature packaging of Aavrani’s products is swathed in the nostalgia of the bright golden yellow of the mangoes her grandmother would cut for her, and fuchsia that calls to mind the colours of an Indian wedding.

 A clear white space in the US prestige skincare market